Disclaimer

 There were 2 Westminster polls released during the month. (figures in brackets show movement from the last polling):-

-Two Holyrood polls were released during the month. (figures in brackets show movement from the last polling) (constituency/list):-
+Two IndyRef polls were released during the month. (figures in brackets show movement from the last polling):-

 (General Election 2024)